German destroyer Z33: Design and description

 The Type 1936A (Mob) destroyers were slightly larger than the preceding Type 1936A class and had a heavier armament.
 The class had an overall length of 127 m and were 121.9 m long at the waterline.
 The ships had a beam of 12 m and a maximum draft of 4.62 m.
 They displaced 2657 LT at standard load and 3691 LT at deep load.
 The two Wagner geared steam turbine sets, each driving one propeller shaft, were designed to produce 70000 PS using steam provided by six Wagner water-tube boilers.
 The ships had a design speed of 36 kn, and their maximum speed was 36.1 kn.
 The Type 1936A (Mob) destroyers carried enough fuel oil to give a range of 2239 nmi at a speed of 19 kn.
 The crew of the ships numbered 11–15 officers and 305–21 enlisted men, plus an additional 4 officers and 19 enlisted men if serving as a flotilla flagship.

 The Type 1936A (Mob) ships were armed with five 15 cm TbtsK C/36 guns in a twin-gun turret forward and three single mounts with gun shields aft of the main superstructure.
 Their anti-aircraft armament varied and Z33s consisted of four 3.7 cm Flak M42 guns in a pair of twin mounts abreast the rear funnel and ten 2 cm C/38 guns in two quadruple and two single mounts.
 The ships carried eight 53.3 cm torpedo tubes in two power-operated mounts.
 A pair of reload torpedoes was provided for each mount.
 They had four depth charge launchers and mine rails could be fitted on the rear deck that had a maximum capacity of 60 mines.
 A system of passive hydrophones designated as 'GHG' (Gruppenhorchgerät) was fitted to detect submarines.
 A S-Gerät sonar was also probably fitted.
 The ship was equipped with a FuMO 24/25 radar set above the bridge as well as FuMB 3 Bali, FuMB 6 Palau, FuMB 26 Tunis, and FuMB 31 radar detectors.

 Modifications

 A FuMB 4 Sumatra radar detector was added after completion and a FuMO 63 Hohentwiel radar was installed in 1944–1945 in lieu of the aft searchlight.
 In early April 1945, one 15 cm gun was transferred to her sister to replace a damaged weapon.
 About that same time her anti-aircraft guns were removed.
 When the destroyer was ordered to the German Bight later that month, they were replaced by weapons taken from the wreck of the heavy cruiser Lützow.
-By the end of the war, Z33s anti-aircraft suite consisted of ten 3.7 cm gun in five twin mounts and a dozen 2 cm guns in one quadruple, two twin and four single mounts.
+By the end of the war, Z33s anti-aircraft suite consisted of ten 3.7 cm guns in five twin mounts and a dozen 2 cm guns in one quadruple, two twin and four single mounts.